Lullabot/drupal-docker-boilerplate/README.md

 1. Install [Docker-Sync](http://docker-sync.io).
 2. A file called `/docker-sync.yml` is included in the repository.
 It will be ignored if Docker-Sync is not being used.
 It should not need any changes unless are trying to use Docker-Sync to manage a swarm or multiple networks.
 2. Copy the file `/config/docker/docker-compose.docker-sync.yml` to `/docker-compose.override.yml` to adjust the `docker-compose` values.
+3. Run `docker-sync` before starting or after stopping with `docker-compose`:
-3. Execute `docker-sync start` before running `docker-compose up`.
+	- Execute `docker-sync start` before running `docker-compose up`.
-4. Execute `docker-sync stop` after running `docker-compose stop`.
+	- Execute `docker-sync stop` after running `docker-compose stop`.
-5. Execute `docker-sync clean` after running `docker-compose down`.
+	- Execute `docker-sync clean` after running `docker-compose down`.

 ## Container Operations